Update Containers to Run as Non-root

 Check the Kubernetes Security Context

-To see if an existing Kubernetes Deployment has a non-root security context applied, run the following command, replacing DEPLOMENT_NAMESPACE
+To see if an existing Kubernetes Deployment has a non-root security context applied, run the following command, replacing DEPLOMENT_NAMESPACE and DEPLOYMENT_NAME with the appropriate values.

 kubectl -n <DEPLOMENT_NAMESPACE> get deployment <DEPLOYMENT_NAME> -o json | jq '.spec.template.spec.securityContext'